MikeLockz/budget-flowr/memory-bank/activeContext.md

 - Developed CSV parsing and field mapping services for transaction import.
 - Created UI components for CSV upload, field mapping, and transaction preview.
 - Implemented import service to process and save imported transactions.
-- Began development of dashboard components for financial reporting.
+- Began development of dashboard components for financial reporting, including summary cards and charts.
+- Integrated transaction hooks for data fetching and manipulation.

 ## Next Steps
 - Complete transaction import and categorization features.